Medically reviewed by Drugs.com. Last updated on Sep 22, 2020.

 - You may need to avoid using laxatives, enemas, or suppositories for some time before using this medicine (Sitzmarks).
 Follow what your doctor has told you.

-- To prevent hard stools (constipation) or bowel block from this medicine (Sitzmarks), your doctor may have you use a laxative like milk of magnesia or lactulose after using this medicine (Sitzmarks).
+- To prevent constipation or bowel block from this medicine (Sitzmarks), your doctor may have you use a laxative like milk of magnesia or lactulose after using this medicine (Sitzmarks).
 Follow what your doctor has told you.
-Talk with your doctor.

 - Drink lots of noncaffeine liquids after using this medicine (Sitzmarks) unless told to drink less liquid by your doctor.